4D LiDARs vs 4D RADARS: Why the LiDAR vs RADAR comparison is more relevant today than ever

 2D vs 3D LiDAR Point Clouds

-The RADAR pre 2020
+The RADAR pre 2020: Radio Waves in Action

 Let's begin with the basics:

 RADAR stands for Radio Detection And Ranging.
-It works by emitting electromagnetic (EM) waves that reflect when they meet an obstacle.
+It works by emitting electromagnetic waves (EM) that reflect when they meet an obstacle.
 And unlike cameras or LiDARs, it can work under any weather condition, and even see underneath obstacles.

 Thanks to the Doppler Effect, we can measure for every obstacle: